 SOC 210 Juvenile Delinguency

-This course presents the nature, extent, and causes of juvenile delinquency behavior, including strategies used in the prevention, intervention, and control of deviant behavior.
+Lec.
+3 Lab.
+0 Cr.
+3 This course presents the nature, extent, and causes of juvenile delinguency behavior, including strategies used in the prevention, intervention, and control of deviant behavior.
 Prerequisite: SOC 101.

 SOC 220 Sociology of the Family